jhuckaby/Cronicle/README.md

 # Colophon

 We stand on the shoulders of giants.
-Cronicle was inspired by a PHP application called **Ubercron**, which was designed and programmed by [Larry Azlin](http://azlin.com/).
-Cheers Larry!

 Cronicle was built using these awesome Node modules:

 | Module Name | Description | License |
 |-------------|-------------|---------|